BloodCorrupt/DJS-RosalinaBot/README.md

 # DJS-RosalinaBot
-A WIP bot made with node.js to be hosted with heroku
+A WIP bot made with node.js to be hosted with heroku, based on WornOffKeys tutorials.